Electronic Communications Privacy Act (ECPA)

 The adoption of cloud computing, while offering many benefits (such as convenience and ease of access), makes the need for ECPA reform more urgent.
-Whereas an e-mail stored on a home computer would be fully protected by the 4th Amendment warrant requirement, only the Sixth Circuit has ruled that all e-mail stored on a remote, cloud computing server is protected.
+Whereas an e-mail stored on a home computer would be fully protected by the Fourth Amendment warrant requirement, only the Sixth Circuit has ruled that all e-mail stored on a remote, cloud computing server is protected.
 More and more information, including documents, e-mails, pictures, personal calendars, and locational data is being stored in the cloud.
 Much of this data has little or no protection under current law.
 Protections for locational data, in particular, have been widely discussed, but, to date, have not been added.

-The 180 day distinction within ECPA is also the subject of much criticism.
+The 180 day rule within ECPA is also the subject of much criticism.
 When ECPA was passed in 1986, web-based e-mail, such as Gmail, did not exist.
 Instead, e-mail primarily existed in local intranets where clients would download their messages from the server and the server would, generally, not keep a backup.
 Congress presumed that any e-mails left on the server for more than 180 days should be treated like abandoned property.
 This distinction, however, is no longer as relevant today when customers have access to nearly unlimited cloud storage.

 Congress has held several hearings on reforming ECPA, with technology companies and digital rights groups lobbying for clear standards that are adaptable to technological advances.
 Law enforcement has questioned the need to ECPA reform, fearing that reforms could decrease their ability to acquire digital information in a timely manner.